HelloTech2/esterOS-29-Icons-Extended-Revamped/README.md

 # esterOS-29-Icons-Extended-Revamped
 Coming soon esterOS 29 Extended &amp; Revamped Icons...
-Coming in october 14
+Coming in unknown date

 # Shane, please send a esterOS 29 ISO for adapting the icons to 3rd-Party programs and some other fixes...